Personal Bankruptcy FAQs

 Discharge.
 The goal of a personal chapter 7 bankruptcy filing is to obtain a discharge (legal elimination) of your debts.
 As discussed above, certain types of debts may be automatically excepted from discharge, or subject to the exception from discharge by order of the Bankruptcy Court.
 A discharge is supposed to be granted within 60 days after the date first set for the meeting of creditors.
 The one exception is if a creditor or other party in interest (such as the chapter 7 trustee) files an objection to discharge, which is uncommon.

 Only an individual with regular income can file chapter 13.
 You can be self employed if you can show you have a regular income and only operate as a sole proprietor under your own name or under a trade name (i.e., "doing business as" or "d.b.a."), and do not have a separate business entity, such as a corporation or a limited liability company.
-Total unsecured debt cannot exceed $336,900 and secured debt cannot exceed $1,010,650.
+Total unsecured debt cannot exceed $394,725 and secured debt cannot exceed $1,257,850.
 In chapter 13 the debtor repays creditors over time based on the money left over each month after expenses.
 The debtor pays the chapter 13 trustee each month who then mails checks to each of the debtor's creditors.
 In chapter 13 the debtor gets to keeps all of his or her property.
 Chapter 13 is commonly used to stop a foreclosure and cure defaults over time.
 The typical chapter 13 plan is 3 years.
-However, as a result of "means testing", chapter 13 debtors with income above the state median must submit 5 year plans.
+However, it can stretch as long as 5 years.
+As a result of "means testing", chapter 13 debtors with income above the state median must submit 5 year plans.
 Creditors do not get to vote on a debtor's chapter 13 plan, but get to object.
 The plan is subject to Bankruptcy Court approval at a confirmation hearing.
 In a chapter 13 case the chapter 13 trustee plays an important role in reviewing chapter 13 plans and raising objections to such plans.